0hscar/profile_comparison/README.md

 - **Features**:
   - Instant compare from competitor list
   - Toggle between nearby and similar lists
+  - AI model selection, OpenAI only for now
 - **Quality of life improvements**:
   - **AI response formatting**
   - Enter to send to AI, Shift + Enter to add a new line